tomohisaota/tomohisaota.github.io/likealike.md

 --
 You want someone to be alike you?

 I do.
-That's why I wrote this small ios app to compare photo of my daughter and me.
+That's why I wrote this small ios app to compare picture of my daughter and me.

 Get Started
 --
-Press the + button to add your photo from library.
+Press the + button to add your picture from library.

 <img src="assets/images/likealike/iphone_empty.png" width="160"/>

-Add Photo
+Add Picture
 --
-Scale and rotate your photo by using two fingers.
+Scale and rotate your picture by using two fingers.

 <img src="assets/images/likealike/iphone_trim_original.png" width="160"/>